 [The writers of the United States Constitution had no idea that a machine gun would be invented in 1884.
 The Las Vegas massacre is a wakeup call that there are types of military weapons and add-ons which need regulation.
 Something in that Vegas killer responded to being radicalized.
 What was the triggering premise in him eludes police investigators.
 That he was a millionaire and a successful gambler has also thrown people off guard.
 When I was brought up, the man who lived in the house behind us was a professional gambler.
 He raised his family by gambling.]

 Insanity: All we need is gun control.

 Can we decide on a compromise somewhere on the reality and insanity scale?

 American Icon John Wayne said, "Gun control requires concentration and a steady hand."
-That sounds like a hint of compromise.
+That sounds like a hint of compromise in its double meaning.